 Spiral Stems: Hold the flowers at the mid-point with your least effective hand, in this case, we assume that it’s your left hand.

-Add other blooms gradually, ensure that it’s not more than three stems at once.
+Add other blooms gradually, ensuring that it’s not more than three stems at once.
 Place every flower you add at the right and tilt the stems to the left.
 As you add more flowers, spiral stems start forming.
 Tape the stem in the middle with florist tape.

 Cut the Stems: Cut the stems straight across, at the bottom